 With long mid green fronds, these are a fern that forms a rosette of foliage with a centre that tends to collect fallen leaves and looks a little like a birds nest, hence the common name.

 This is an epiphytic fern by nature however it does grow well both in the ground and in containers as well as a mounted specimen.

-Native to the rainforest areas of New South Wales and Queensland the Bird’s Nest fern makes an excellent specimen in a shaded position in the garden or in a fernery.
+These are a fern that grow in low light conditions, Native to the rainforest areas of New South Wales and Queensland.
+The Bird’s Nest fern makes an excellent specimen in a shaded position in the garden or in a fernery.

-Excellent in the garden in a shaded rockery or beneath large trees, the Birds Nest Fern can be also be grown on trees as it is really an epiphytic fern.
+They also make excellent feature plants in the garden in a shaded rockery or beneath large trees.
 The large bold foliage makes this an excellent structural plant and a mature clump can be dramatic addition to the garden.

 Plants can reach a large size with individual fronds reaching over 1m in length.
 And yes it does look a little like a nest from above.

 A humus rich, moist but well drained soil is best, dig in lots of organic matter before planting.
 Wet clay soils are not suitable.